AdobeDocs/experience-manager-cloud-service.en/help/implementing/deploying/configuring-osgi.md

 * Values are implicitly tied to code deployments
 * They do not require any additional deployment considerations or coordination

-Whenever defining an OSGi configuration value, start with inline values, any only select secret or environment-specific configurations if necessary for the use case.
+Whenever defining an OSGi configuration value, start with inline values, and only select secret or environment-specific configurations if necessary for the use case.

 ### When to Use Non-secret Environment-specific Configuration Values {#when-to-use-non-secret-environment-specific-configuration-values}